 In 2026, metal in lobby interiors isn't just sheets and profiles.
 'Liquid Metal' technology allows for applying a thin layer of real metal onto surfaces of any complexity: from parametric curves to 3D panels.
 This gives designers complete freedom of form while preserving all metal properties: shine, cold touch, and noble patina.
-We examine how these seamless metallic 'skins' are created, why they're more durable than regular coatings, and how they transform a reception desk into a monolithic object from the future.
+This article examines how these seamless metallic 'skins' are created, why they're more durable than regular coatings, and how they transform a reception desk into a monolithic object from the future.

 Cold Spraying: The Physics of the Process